Frequently Asked Questions about Pregnancy Health and Nutrition answered by Los Angeles’ Best OBGYN Dr. Thais Aliabadi

 - Coffee/caffeinated beverages.
 Scientific studies have returned mixed results on the safety of drinking caffeinated beverages during pregnancy.
 Generally, experts believe that consuming less than 200mg of caffeine per day is perfectly safe – which is about two cups of coffee, depending on the brand.
 More than 200mg each day may increase the risk of miscarriage.

 Q: Can I Travel During Pregnancy?

 There is no need to restrict travel during most of your pregnancy.
-Prior to travelling, make sure there is a doctor nearby that can assist you in case of an emergency.
-Check in with your OB-GYN for an evaluation a few days before leaving on a long trip.
+Prior to traveling, make sure there is a doctor nearby that can assist you in case of an emergency.
+Check-in with your OB-GYN for an evaluation a few days before leaving on a long trip.

 If you’re taking a long flight or drive, take breaks to stand and stretch your legs and calves to reduce the risk of blood clots.
 Drink plenty of fluids to keep hydrated.